SAP-samples/teched2024-AI180/exercises/javascript/ex1/README.md

 # Exercise 1 - Getting LLM Access via Orchestration Service

-In this exercise, we will demonstrate how to send a simple prompt by using the SAP Cloud SDK for AI.
+In this exercise, you will learn how to send a simple prompt using the SAP Cloud SDK for AI.
-You will also practise the server-side harmonization feature of the orchestration service.
+You’ll also explore the [server-side harmonization feature](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/harmonized-api?locale=en-US) of the orchestration service.

 ### 1. Navigate to the Function
 Open [orchestration.ts](../app/src/orchestration.ts) file and search for the function `orchestrationCompletionSimple`.

 ### 2. Add Implementation
-Type or uncomment the following code in the function `orchestrationCompletionSimple`:
+Type or uncomment the following code within the function `orchestrationCompletionSimple`:
 ```typescript
 const orchestrationClient = new OrchestrationClient({
     llm: {